-Applications for exceptional circumstances longer than one week should only be made for genuinely serious situations such as:
+Applications for exceptional circumstances longer than 3 days should only be made for genuinely serious situations such as:

 when these situations affect your ability to prepare for or take an assessment.

 The University would only expect that a minority of students would need to make an exceptional circumstances application during the course of their studies.
 If you find yourself needing to make regular applications, it might be that there is more suitable support or other processes which may better suit your situation.
-There is more information on other policies that might be more appropriate depending on your situation in the next section.
 Your Student Support Co-ordinator or your Academic Adviser can explore other options with you.